k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Postgres_Hardening.md

 * *Optional*:

-	* To change the standard postgres connection port from 5432, you will need to manualy update the configuration file
+	* To change the standard postgres connection port from 5432, you will need to manually update the configuration file

 	* stop the Postgres service